 I prefer the traditional.

-If you liked this Chicken Kiev recipe, you might also like these other easy chicken dinner recipes:
+You might also like these other easy chicken dinner recipes:

 - Creamy Asiago Chicken